MatthewCookUNR/Better-POSN/README.md

 ### Project Status
 Original development was done as in a small team in Spring of 2018.

-Development is now continued as of September 12th, 2019.

 ### Technologies Used
 - JavaScript
 - JQuery